Trump accuses Sen. Graham of 'disgusting lie' over Charlottesville response slam

 The statements invited a new round of criticism from Republican lawmakers, and accelerated an exodus of business executives from two advisory councils – which Trump, in turn, disbanded as they were coming apart.

+“We can’t claim to be the party of Lincoln if we equivocate in condemning white supremacy,” Flake tweeted Wednesday.

+Trump on Thursday touted Flake’s main primary challenger, former state Sen. Kelli Ward.
+“Great to see that Dr. Kelli Ward is running against Flake Jeff Flake, who is WEAK on borders, crime and a non-factor in Senate.
+He's toxic!” he wrote.

-Trump hit back at a favorite target later Thursday morning, the media: “The public is learning (even more so) how dishonest the Fake News is.
+Trump hit back at another favorite target as well, the media: “The public is learning (even more so) how dishonest the Fake News is.
 They totally misrepresent what I say about hate, bigotry etc. Shame!” he tweeted.